reframe-hpc/reframe/docs/configure.rst

 Notice in the ``format`` property how the message to be logged is structured such that it can be easily parsed from post processing tools.
 Apart from file logging, ReFrame offers more advanced performance logging capabilities through Syslog and Graylog.

-For a complete description of the logging configuration properties and the different handlers, please refer to `XXX <...>`__.
+For a complete description of the logging configuration properties and the different handlers, please refer to the `configuration reference <config_reference.html#logging-configuration>`__.
 Section `Running ReFrame <running.html>`__ provides also examples of logging.